Basement Waterproofing: Exploring Your Options

 Every homeowner who has a basement should be aware of basement waterproofing options.
 Why?
 Every basement, whether in a new house or an old one, is susceptible to flooding.
 By their very nature, basements are subject to the flow of water caused by heavy rainfall or melting snow.
-Additionally, flooding can occur from inside the house as a result of things like burst or leaky pipes.
+Additionally, flooding can occur from inside the house as a result of things like a burst or leaky pipe.
 Whatever the cause, water in the basement can wreak havoc on your home, both in terms of causing structural damage and in fostering the growth of dangerous mold and mildew in the basement.
 That can cause serious health issues for your family.

 Here’s the good news: There are lots of options when it comes to protecting your basement from water damage.
 It’s always best to fortify your basement against water leaks before a flood strikes instead of trying to incorporate waterproofing into your post-flood recovery methods, but realistically that’s not always possible.

 When it comes time to waterproof your basement, there are three basic methods you can use: internal sealants, interior water drainage methods and external waterproofing procedures.
 Each method brings with it benefits and drawbacks, so it’s important to get informed before hiring a contractor to waterproof your basement.

 Although not strictly a waterproof material, basement sealants are a great stop-gap measure that you can use until you can permanently address the issue with one of the other methods.
 Sealants are designed to reduce the amount of humidity in the air in your basement.
 In doing so, the sealant keeps the humidity (moisture) from being absorbed from the air into the walls and floors of the basement and eventually leaching to other areas of the house.